Course Progression Policy

 International students who have not completed at least six months of their principal course must complete the online ‘Application for Release’ form.
 Refer to the International Student Policy for more information.

-All students must ensure they meet the admission criteria and that the change will not preclude them from progressing in the intended course of study.
+All students must demonstrate they meet the admission criteria and that the change will not preclude them from progressing in the intended course of study.